Location and scheduling: St.Paul, Minn. campus, late weekday afternoons and evenings

+Grade Point Average.
 A cumulative grade point average (GPA) of 3.0 (B) or higher on a 4.0 scale.
 If the applicant's GPA is less than 3.0, an explanatory statement must be submitted that addresses any factors that influenced previous academic performance, and how the applicant plans to ensure future academic success.
-After all transcripts have been received, the MSW admission counselor will calculate the cumulative GPA and contact any applicant who should submit an explanatory statement.
+If you are unsure of your cumulative GPA, please use these instructions as a guide to help you determine if an explanatory statement is necessary.

 How do I apply?

 This section of the personal statement provides an opportunity to demonstrate your written communication skills, understanding of an issue relevant to social work, ability to critically assess the dimensions of the issue and present a coherent presentation.
 Use formal citation (as needed) to support your perspective.
+Answering this part will also prompt consideration for the MSW Social Justice Mission Scholarship.
 (Maximum 1,500 words)

 Identify and critically assess an important issue for professional social workers now and in the next decade.
 Provide evidence to support your assessment; include citations.
 Incorporate your own perspective on the role and responsibility of social workers relevant to this issue.